HassanQayyum1993/AICategoryProcessor/README.md

 Before running the application, you need to configure the API key.
 Follow these steps:

+1. **Create the apikey** from this link https://aistudio.google.com/app/apikey.
+You can select any relevant project.

 1. **Locate the `appsettings.json` file** within the `CategoryProcessor` directory.

 2. **Open `appsettings.json`** and find the `"GeminiAi"` section.